 Terrie Brigham nods toward a collection of black-and-white photographs carefully hung on the walls of the Brigham Fish Market: There’s a shot of her maternal grandfather, dip net in hand, poised over a torrent of white water; another of her father, uncle and paternal grandfather posing with the day’s catch of five-foot sturgeon; a wide shot of the Columbia River’s famed Celilo Falls, where her grandfather fished before the Dalles Dam was built.

-On a June morning, you can see the family’s work, displayed on a thick bed of crushed ice in the market’s long glass display case.
+On any given day, you can see the family’s work, displayed on a thick bed of crushed ice in the market’s long glass display case.
 Your eye immediately goes to the trays of fat spring Chinook fillets, so bright and shiny they seem to glow.
 There’s smoked chinook too — right out of the smoker in back of the store — along with sturgeon fillets, smoked sturgeon, steelhead fillets, salmon chowder and tubs of savory homemade salmon dip.
 To provide customers with plenty of variety, the market also carries fresh Northwest seafood like halibut and scallops from regional sources.

 “It doesn’t get much fresher,” suggests Terrie, noting that the “springers” came in just a few hours ago, netted right near Cascade Locks.
 “People like to know where their food is coming from, and they like that there’s a story behind it.”